Julie Payne (actress, born 1946): Career

-As comedy actress and voice performer

-In succeeding years, Julie Payne continued to write, act and accept an ever-increasing number of voice assignments.

 Between February 1983 and June 1986, she was a regular in three network series, but each lasted less than three months.
 In CBS' hour-long 1983 humorous fantasy, Wizards and Warriors, she played good queen Lattinia, one of many characters in a large ensemble cast, but the special-effects-laden expensive series was a Saturday-night ratings failure, lasting only from February 26 to May 14.
-She also starred in "WKRP in Cincinnati" as Buffy, one of Johnny Fever's former girlfriends in season 2 episodes 1 and 2.
+She also starred in "WKRP in Cincinnati" as Buffy, one of Johnny Fever's former girlfriends.

-In 1984, she was Aggie, the mean, nasty business manager who longed to be in charge of The Duck Factory, NBC's Jim Carrey vehicle, which, again, lasted a mere few weeks, from April 12 to July 11.
-Similarly, CBS' 1986 sitcom, Leo & Liz in Beverly Hills, the Steve Martin-created showcase for Harvey Korman and Valerie Perrine, provided her with a showy part as ditzy/nutty maid, Lucille, but it, too, was canceled after running for a few episodes, from April 25 to June 6.

-Starting in mid-1980s, television voice work began to occupy a significant amount of Payne's time.
+Starting in mid-1980s, Payne shifted her focus to television voice work.
 She was heard in the animated segments of The Tracey Ullman Show and provided various voices, primarily those of Dr. Liz Wilson and Lanolin in a series of specials based on the comic strip Garfield, as well as in the series Garfield and Friends and The Garfield Show.

 In 1993, she played Embarcadero Bank worker Eleanor Cooke (AKA Former Smash Club cage dancer Ginger Snap) in the Full House episode "Smash Club: the Next Generation".

-Approaching the fourth decade of her career, she was seen, between 2000 and 2005, in the recurring character of Larry David's acerbic mother-in-law on his HBO satirical comedy series, Curb Your Enthusiasm.
+Payne portrayed the recurring character of Larry David's mother-in-law on his HBO satirical comedy series, Curb Your Enthusiasm.